 For radiologists practicing as sonographers or MRI, X-ray and ultrasound technicians, state licensure may be required.
 While requirements for licensure can vary by state, generally, certification from the American Registry of Radiologic Technologists is a required step.
 It should be noted that beginning in 2015, radiologists will be required to have earned an associate degree in radiology in order to be eligible for certification.

-The U.S. Bureau of Labor Statistics (BLS.gov/oes, 2011) reports that radiologists employed as radiologic technicians, radiation therapists and as diagnostic medical sonographers earned, respectively, a nationwide median annual wage of $55,120, $76,630, and $65,210, as of May 2011.
-The BLS (BLS.gov/ooh, 2012) also reports that employment opportunities for radiological technicians and technologists is expected to grow by up to 28 percent from 2010 to 2020.
+The U.S. Bureau of Labor Statistics reports that radiologists employed as radiologic technicians, radiation therapists and as diagnostic medical sonographers earned, respectively, a nationwide median annual wage of $60,510, $85,560, and $74,320, as of May 2019.
+The BLS also reports that employment opportunities for radiologic and MRI technologists is expected to grow by up to 7% from 2019 to 2029.